 Please refer to the Essential Skills section of the trade’s Occupational Standard that describes the essential skills needed to succeed in this trade.

 Find job market information such as wages, outlooks, education and skills needed at Explore Careers on the Job Bank website.

 Try the sample Landscape Horticulturist examination questions to prepare for your Red Seal examination.

-Consult the Landscape Horticulturist Exam Counselling Sheet for a breakdown of the Red Seal examination.
+Consult the Landscape Horticulturist Exam Breakdown for a breakdown of the Red Seal examination.

 Consult the Ellis Chart for a full breakdown of apprenticeship data from across Canada for the trade of Landscape Horticulturist.

 - Date modified: